This article describes the

 READ COMMITTED SNAPSHOT) isolation.

-Columnstore indexes can't be created on temporary tables when memory-optimized
+Columnstore indexes can't be created on temporary tables when Memory-optimized TempDB metadata is enabled.

 Due to the limitation on columnstore indexes, use of the